NxPKG/khulnasoft-docs/content/api-shield/get-started/index.md

 By importing the learned schema, you can protect API endpoints found via API Discovery.
 You can protect API endpoints that were never previously possible to protect due to not knowing about their presence or schema.

-You can import your learned schemas to Schema Validation 2 using the [API](/api-shield/security/schema-validation/) or the classic version of Schema Validation using the [Cloudflare dashboard](/api-shield/reference/classic-schema-validation/).
+You can import your learned schemas to Schema Validation 2 using the [API](/api-shield/security/schema-validation/) or the classic version of Schema Validation using the [Khulnasoft dashboard](/api-shield/reference/classic-schema-validation/).
 Schema Validation 2 focuses on giving you granular control and lets you set mitigation actions for each endpoint individually.

 ## View and configure Sequence Analytics